EterniaLogic/EterniaLibrary/README.md

 **License**: GNU v3

-**Language**: C++, ASM
+**Language**: C/C++, ASM

 	This library is used for server/client back-end systems and simulations.
 It may also be applicable for game theory and systems emulation.
-The lib file (*.so, *.dll) may be used in any project to help decrease dependencies.
+The lib file (*.a, *.so, *.dll) may be used in any project to help decrease dependencies.
 The main goal of this library is to have zero dependencies, while also being originally flexible.

 	Anybody willing to help in this project may contribute!